Instructor: Amin Saberi

 Š Lecture 1: background, matrix-tree theorem: lecture notes.

 Š Lectures 2 & 3: random generation of spanning trees, Burton-Pemantle theorem: lecture notes.
 See also Robin Pemantle’s survey on random generation of spanning trees and Lyon-Peres book on probability on trees and networks

-Š Lecture 4: An O(logn/loglogn) approximation algorithm for ATSP: paper by Asadpour et al. on the subject.
+Š Lecture 4: traveling salesman problems I: n O(logn/loglogn) approximation algorithm for ATSP: paper by Asadpour et al. on the subject.
 See also a related result by Singh and Vishnoi on the computation of max-entropy distributions.

 Š Homework 1 due May 10th.